International Property Legal Frameworks for For Sale By Owner (FSBO) Residential Sales Across Global Markets and Private Transactions

 Escrow plays a critical role in ensuring secure payment handling during private property sales.
 It acts as a neutral holding structure where funds are deposited until contractual conditions are met.

-Learning how to handle escrow in FSBO property transactions is essential because it protects both buyer and seller from financial and contractual risk.
+Learning how to handle escrow in For Sale By Owner (FSBO) property transactions is essential because it protects both buyer and seller from financial and contractual risk.

 In some countries, escrow is managed by independent financial institutions, while in others it is handled by solicitors or notaries as part of the conveyancing process.